IshaanAdarsh/Optical-Character-Recognition/README.md

 - Offline text extraction using OCR.
 - Combine and copy extracted text to the clipboard.

+## Download and Use

+To download and use this shortcut:

+1. Download the latest release of [```ocr.shortcut```](https://github.com/IshaanAdarsh/Optical-Character-Recognition/releases/tag/release) for the OCR Screenshot Shortcut.
+2. Double-click the downloaded `.shortcut` file to open it in the Shortcuts app.
+3. Review the shortcut's actions and customize if needed.
+4. Save the shortcut with a name (e.g., "OCR Screenshot").
 ## How to Create Locally

 To create and use this shortcut on your Mac locally: